skillrepos/huggingface/labs.md

 </p>
 </br></br>

-**Lab 2 - Working with pipelines**
+**Lab 2 - Creating a custom pipeline**

-**Purpose: In this lab, we’ll see how to interact with Hugging Face pipelines, create a custom pipeline and publish it out to Hugging Face**
+**Purpose: In this lab, we’ll see how to interact with Hugging Face pipelines and create a custom pipeline**

 1. In our repository, we have a program to do sentiment analysis.
 The file name is sentiment.py.
 Open the file either by clicking on [**genai/sentiment.py**](./genai/sentiment.py) or by entering the command below in the codespace's terminal.

 ```